ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 We learned a lot!
 Now we can create our genesis file!

-I'd like to create a subnet where people can earn native tokens by playing a simple game.
+I'd like to create a Subnet where people can earn native tokens by playing a simple game.

 The network doesn't need to be very fast.
 I'll set the transaction fees high because the game will mint native tokens to players so we should be burning some of them to help inflation.